nerdyrodent/YourChoice/README.md

 An example module is Mary, where you take on the role of someone trying to build a sentient AI.
 How would YOU do it?

+Another example is the Artistic module.
+How would your teams approach it?

 Use it with your own collaborations to generate questions perhaps you hadn't considered, for example.

 ## Features